OutrightWings/Team-Lead-2-Demo/README.md

  Open the scene of the desired demo

  # Scenes Included
+ ### Input Demo
+ How to use the Input package

  ### Prefab Demo
  How to prefab objects and their relationship with prefab varients

+ ### Projectiles
+ How to create and clone and object in script and use collisions

  ### Tilemap Demo
  How to create a tilemap and use Rule Tiles

+ ### Menu
+ How to create simple menus

+ ### Animations
+ How to create and animation and apply it to an object
  ### Mock Game
  Aspects from all demos combined into a small game